Watbani/cse15l-lab-reports/index.md

 runBugProgram.sh

-bash

-#!/bin/bash
+`#!/bin/bash
 filename=$1
-java BugProgram $filename
+java BugProgram $filename`

 BugProgram.java

-java

-public class BugProgram {
+`public class BugProgram {
   public static void main(String[] args) {
     String fileName = args[0];
     System.out.println("Reading file: " + fileName);
     // Code to read file and process data
   }
-}
+}`

-The full command line (or lines) you ran to trigger the bug:
+The full command line  you ran to trigger the bug:

-bash

-bash runBugProgram.sh
+`bash runBugProgram.sh`

 A description of what to edit to fix the bug:

-It looks like you are not providing the filename as an argument when running your Bash script.
+It looks like you are not providing the filename as an argument.
 You should run your Bash script with the filename as a parameter, like this:

-bash

-bash runBugProgram.sh input.txt
+`bash runBugProgram.sh test.txt`

-Ensure you replace input.txt with your actual file name.
+Ensure you replace test.txt with your actual file name.

 Part 2 – Reflection

-One of the most important lessons I learned during the second half of the quarter is how to effectively use debuggers and logging to understand the behavior of my code.
-I've found that taking the time to trace code execution and understand how data is flowing through my program helps me catch bugs earlier and better understand the systems I'm building.
-It might take some time to set up, but the insights gained from stepping through code and viewing variable values at runtime are invaluable.
+One of the coolest things I learned the second half of this quarter is actually something unrelated to debugging, I really enjoyed meeting my lab mates and group's TA.
+Learning about their different cultures and backgrounds really stuck with me.